gini/gini-mobile-xamarin/README.md

 GiniBank SDK for iOS is provided as a DLL file called `GiniBank.iOS.dll` located in `ExampleiOSApp`.
 It needs to be added to your project as a reference.

 The API for the iOS integration is provided through a proxy library (`GiniBank.iOS.Proxy`) and it's a limited version of what's available natively.

 Please contact Gini if you need to access any functionality that isn't exposed.
 Only the `Screen API` is supported at this point.

+Alternatively you may propose changes via pull requests and we'll gladly review them.
+You may consult our native [Documentation](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/) to see all the available features and how to use them.

 ### Example app